IBM/ibm-satellite-storage/.github/README_TEMPLATE.md

 ibmcloud sat storage assignment create --name <assignment-name> --cluster-group <cluster-group> --configuration <configuration-name>
 ```

-## Verification steps
+## Verifying your [Template Name] storage configuration is assigned to your clusters

-Provide steps to retrieve driver pods, storage classes, or any other resources that are deployed with your template.
+Provide steps to retrieve any driver pods, storage classes, or any other resources that are deployed with your storage configuration.

 ```sh
 oc get